 - Double check that all flammable and combustible materials have been removed from the hood.

-- Use equipment with redundant safety controls such as the IKA RCT basic.
+- Use equipment with redundant safety controls such as the RCT Basic from IKA.

 - Securely clamp condenser hoses and temperature probes.